-The highest AQ index in North Carolina (as of 13:00 EST) is currently the Durham County area.
-Particle Pollution (PM2.5) is measuring at 70 (Moderate).
-This means air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+The highest AQ index in North Carolina (as of 18:00 EST) is currently the Forsyth County-Winston-Salem-Greensboro-High Point area.
+Particle Pollution (PM2.5) is measuring at 45 (Good).
+This means air quality is satisfactory, and air pollution poses little or no risk.

 Over the next few days, the highest Particle Pollution (PM2.5) will be in the Forsyth County-Winston-Salem-Greensboro-High Point area.
 It is forecasted to be Moderate, meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.